nnaumenko/metaf/docs/sphinx/api_reference.rst

 			Indicates an automated station with precipitation discriminator.

+		.. cpp:enumerator:: AO1A

+			Indicates an automated station without precipitation discriminator and denotes an automated observation augmented by a human observer.

+		.. cpp:enumerator:: AO2A

+			Indicates an automated station with precipitation discriminator and denotes an automated observation augmented by a human observer.

 		.. cpp:enumerator:: NOSPECI

 			Indicates a manual station where SPECI (unscheduled) reports are not issued.